 Please note that you may have to repeat these step-by-step instructions a few times prior to washing your tie dye with other clothing.

-Car drop-off begins at 8:15am and ends at 8:40am.
-We have two drop-off spots - please refer to Page 9 of our 2023 FAMILY HANDBOOK for more information and a helpful visual!
-Morning assembly occurs between 8:40am and 8:50am.
+Car drop-off begins at 8:15am and ends at 8:45am.
+We have two drop-off spots - further information about this process will be shared once it is finalized.
+Morning assembly occurs between 8:45am and 8:55am.

-We ask that you print and fill out this windshield name card document in order to speed up the pick-up process.
+We ask that you complete this windshield name card document in order to speed up the pick-up process.
 Please print out the PDF and fill it out with your camper's information (name and group).

 Only adults who are on your camper's Authorized Grown-Up list can pick your camper up.
 You will have until June 15 to add or make changes to your camper's Authorized Grown-Up list on your CampInTouch account.
 After June 15, please contact the Camp Office with any changes you want to make.